 For something a little tamer, visit the nearby labyrinth in Georgetown Waterfront Park.

 Whether you prefer world-famous museums or quirky hidden gems, you'll find plenty of places to discover in America's capital city.
 Visiting during cherry blossom season?
-Check out our guide to the best places to see cherry blossoms in Washington DC?
-Share your tips and suggestions in the comments below.
+Check out our guide to the best places to see cherry blossoms in Washington DC including popular and insider spots.

 Article by Charles McCool, who works with destinations and brands to cover unique and fun travel experiences on his website McCool Travel.
 Follow Charles McCool on Facebook, Twitter, Instagram, Pinterest, Flipboard, Medium, and LinkedIn.